 7. Top Things to do in Halifax – Go to the Library

 The Halifax Central Library has received many accolades since opening in 2014.
 The building is high tech and sustainable and it is a fantastic space.
-I found it great for photographs and exploring.
-Also, one of the best coffees I had in Halifax was at the Pavia cafe on the top floor.
+I found the Halifax Central Library great for photographs and exploring.
+Also, one of the best coffees I had in Halifax was at the Pavia cafe on the top floor of the library.
 There are some nice views from up there as well.

-8. Best Things to do in Halifax – Check out the Gardens
+8. Best Things to do in Halifax Canada – Check out the Halifax Public Gardens

 Somewhat surprisingly the number one activity in Halifax on Trip Advisor is the Halifax Public Gardens!
 These lovely gardens are easily accessible in the downtown area.
-These lovely Victoria Inspired Gardens have been open to the public since 1875.
+Halifax Public Gardens have been open to the public since 1875.

 A great way to enjoy Tidal bay is at Wines on the Water Wednesdays.
 This cruise has a 5-course sampling menu with local wines as you sail the Halifax harbour aboard the Tall Ship Silva.
-The cruises run on Wednesdays from 7-9pm during the summer.
+The Wines on the Water cruises run on Wednesdays from 7-9 pm during the summer.

-The Halifax Citadel is one of the most visited national historic sites in Canada.
+The Halifax Citadel is one of the most visited national historic sites in Canada North America.
 The fort is easily explored on your own and good for photos.
-And don’t miss the Old Town Clock on the way – one of Halifax’s most recognisable sights.
+And don’t miss the Old Town Clock on the way – any Halifax travel guide will tell you that this is one of Halifax’s most recognisable sights.

 12. Hang out in the North End